lobhastidke/PassCraft/README.md

 # PassCraft
-This is a Tool Builded with only in C
+This is a Tool Builded with only in C , Can be used to generate a Random Passwords.